rbitr/llm.f90/README.md

 found 32000 scores
  maximum token length           48
  Loaded weights
-I stopped posting on knitting forums because I couldn't find the knitters I was looking for, and it often seemed that no longer interested knitters would post here.
-Groups like Ravelry and Knitters' Yarn Added are important to all of us, and I really thought it was time for our own site to be my own place to showcase my work, to find people who were interested in knitting, and on and on.
+I stopped posting in knitting forums because they grew so toxic and self-centered.
+I have recommended listerine for every application to help with dryness and irritation and give a nice soothing rinsing effect.
+This is a common criticism from knitters with dry skin issues.<0x0A>I recently purchased some of Luxatox Extreme Dry Skin Balm (I almost called it Extreme Skin Care) and I love it!
- Inference time:    22.5280018      seconds
+ Inference time:    14.2080011      seconds
-   4.21697426     tokens/second
+   6.68637371     tokens/second
  Timings
-           1   26.6666660
+           1   17.3333340
            2   0.00000000
-           3   0.00000000
+           3   1.33333337
-           4   192.000000
+           4   118.666664
+           5   12.0000000
            5   17.3333340
 ```